DL4DS/fa2025/_lectures/19_unsup_gans.md

 ---
 type: lecture
-date: 2025-04-15T14:30:00-5:00
+date: 2025-11-05T14:30:00-5:00
-title: 19 -- Unsupervised Learning and GANs
+title: 19 -- Adversarial Inputs and Generative Adversarial Models
-tldr: "In this lecture we revisit the concept of unsupervised learning in the context of generative models.
+tldr: "In this lecture we introduce adversarial inputs.
 We will then dive into Generative Adversarial Networks (GANs) and their applications.
 We will also discuss the challenges and limitations of GANs and some of the recent advances in the field."
 #thumbnail: /_images/thumbnails/ds598-unsup-gans.png
 hide_from_announcments: true
 links:
     - url: /static_files/lectures/18_unsup_learning_gan.pdf
       name: slides
 #    - url: https://mymedia.bu.edu/media/t/1_11s31rno